Expatica offers tips to optimize your search for apartments in Zurich to help get the Swiss house that best suits your family’s needs.

 The further you live from the city, the cheaper the land becomes.
 If you are looking for more outdoor space, this could be a good option.
 But for internationals living in Switzerland, it’s important to consider that living far away from a city might isolate you from the expat community.

 Typical houses in Zürich city are of 1920s design with very modern interiors.
 Such buildings are mostly in Districts 1 (the old town), 2 (by the lakeside), and 7 (Zürichberg).
 Sometimes these buildings are under historical monumental protection and therefore have very high rents.
-Many modern buildings are popping up across the city, but modern apartments are also expensive.
+Many modern buildings are popping up across the city, but modern apartments in Zurich are also expensive.

 Housing in the industrial Districts 3 and 4 are a bit more affordable, as are the options in Districts 9, 11, and 12 (about 15 minutes from Zürich Hauptbahnhof), or nearer to Zürich Airport.
 All of these areas are easily accessible to the city center with public transport.

-Renting versus buying in Zurich
+Renting versus buying apartments in Zurich

 Renting is the norm in Switzerland.
 To those considering buying a home in Switzerland, speak with a tax expert and a bank first.
 Since property prices only move between 1 and 2% each year, purchasing a property is not necessarily an effective way of creating more wealth.

 Buying a home is relatively simple but selling one is a different challenge.
-Most people in Switzerland are looking to rent so there are very few buyers in the market place.
+Most people in Zurich are looking to rent apartments so there are very few buyers in the market place.
 It could take a year or more to sell a property.
 However, banks welcome investors and are very supportive of home buyers if clients are credit-worthy and have good records.

 There are also some special rules to consider when you change properties.
 For example, when signing a rental contract a one-year term is common.
 Tenants must give three months of notice before moving.
 Traditionally, moves occur in either March or September (sometimes June is possible; December is not).
 However, it is increasingly common for new contracts to have the possibility to cancel the lease at the end of every month except December (still with a three-month notice period).
 It can be possible to move before the three months of notice if follow-up tenants are ready to move in.
 Rental properties must be left in the same condition as they were found.
 Otherwise, fees for damages apply.